RedJanvier/nodejs-mvc-bookstore/README.md

 - ❌ User(logged in) should be able to create/publish a book in the store
 - ❌ User(logged in) should be able to edit/re-publish a book to the store
 - ❌ User(logged in) should be able to delete/unpublish a book from the store

+## Initial setup

+> To setup the project you must run the terminal command `npm run reset:db` and create a `.env file` in project root folder based on `.example.env`

+> Then install project dependecies using the command `npm install`

+> To start the project in development mode run `npm run dev` and in production mode `npm start`

 ## Routes